saddington/yen-handbook/README.md

 We look for opportunities to not only grow but also to share our learnings with the other folks on our team — this is part of `#tatt`!
 Much has been written about the history and application of [kaizen](https://en.wikipedia.org/wiki/Kaizen) and it's worth developing your own personal philosophy and practice.

-As a team, we invest in ourselves and one another through continual education: Reading, attending (virtual) conferences, and even taking educational courses to level-up as humans.
-Feel free use your monthly budget to invest in yourself.
+As a team we intentionally find opportunities to invest in ourselves and one another through continual education — reading, attending (virtual) conferences, and even taking educational courses to level-up as humans.
+Feel free use your monthly budget to invest in yourself!